 Henry Morton Stanley was a Welsh-American journalist and explorer who had made his name after ‘finding’ Dr David Livingstone, a Scottish missionary and explorer who the western world had lost contact with while on an expedition to discover the source of the Nile.

-After ‘finding’ Livingstone, Stanley continued to explore the continent; between 1886 and 1890 he led the expedition for the relief of Emin Pasha.
+After ‘finding’ Livingstone, Stanley continued to explore the African continent; between 1886 and 1890 he led the expedition for the relief of Emin Pasha.
 In Darkest Africa (1890) is his account as leader of the controversial Emin Pasha Relief Expedition.
+The mission was plagued by violence, disease, high casualties and scandals involving Europeans members of the expedition.

 - Full title: